evildmp/diataxis-documentation-framework/explanation.rst

 Explanation and understanding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Explanation, unlike the other three forms of documentation, doesn't have a direct part in a user's practice or work.
+This means that it's sometimes seen as being of lesser importance.
+That's a mistake; it may be less *urgent* than the
+other three, but it's no less *important*.
+It's not a luxury.
+No practitioner of a craft can afford to be without an
+understanding of that craft, and needs the explanatory material that will help weave it together.

 ..  sidebar:: Explanation by any other name

     Your explanation documentation doesn't need to be called *Explanation*.
 Alternatives include: